-Remember when travelling faster than another craft that overtaking vehicles must keep clear.
-Do not turn across the bows of an oncoming craft; wait until it is safe.
+Remember when travelling faster than another craft that the overtaking craft must keep clear.
+Do not turn across the bows of an oncoming craft: wait until it is safe.

 Remember it is difficult for other users to see fast moving rowing craft that lie low in the water.